ArthurS1/epitest-toolbox/README.md

-## Epitest ToolboxCancel Changes
+## Epitest Toolbox

 ### Requirements

-You need to install `podman` (an alternative to docker present on fedora 31+), to build correctly epitest-toolbox image Furthermore, this image is meant to be used with toolbox.
+You need to install `podman` (an alternative to docker present on fedora 31+), to build correctly epitest-toolbox image.
+Furthermore, this image is meant to be used with toolbox.
 Toolbox is a way to develop in immutable systems such as fedora silverblue.

+### Notable changes

+This toolbox image doesn't contain php because of httpd's incompatibility with rootless containerisation.

 ### Epitest-Toolbox